pantheon-systems/documentation/source/docs/articles/sites/code/debugging-slow-performance.md

 ---
 title: Debugging Slow Performance
-description: Learn how to identify common problems with performance speeds and deploy solutions.
+description: Detailed information on how to identify common problems with performance speeds and deploy solutions.
 category:
   - debugging
   - going-live